Tax Exempt Properties

 Applying for Exemption

 Organizations seeking exemption must file an exempt application for each parcel that may qualify.
 In order to receive exempt status, there must be a concurrence of ownership and use.
 The parcel must be used for the specified purpose for which the institution was organized.
-Additionally, some properties have to reapply every three years; February 1, 2019 is the next reapplication date.
+Additionally, some properties are required to reapply every three years; February 1, 2025 is the next reapplication date.

 At a minimum, the applicant must complete an application and provide proof to establish the eligibility for exemption.
 This may include:

 - Copies of deeds

 - Proof of 501(c)(3) status

 Some entities may need to supply additional documentation.

 Choose one of the following three common property tax exemption types for the appropriate application.
 Please contact the Assessor’s Office at (507) 437-9440 or via email for more information or for assistance completing the correct application.

 - Nursing Home and Boarding Care Home Property